-Master of Arts in International Education (Distance Learning)
+University of Leicester Online Masters in International Education

-The MA International Education studies offers teachers, school managers and educators within the education sector a unique opportunity to reflect upon their own practice and to enhance their knowledge.
+The Masters in International Education studies offers teachers, school managers and educators within the education sector a unique opportunity to reflect upon their own practice and to enhance their knowledge.

-The programme offers students 5 specialisations/pathways, thus providing them with an opportunity with to enhance their understanding of contemporary educational issues in the primary, secondary and post-compulsory education.
+The Masters in International Education offers students 5 specialisations/pathways, thus providing them with an opportunity with to enhance their understanding of contemporary educational issues in the primary, secondary and post-compulsory education.

 The programme aims to enhance your understanding of contemporary educational issues, including the influence of culture on teaching, on a national and international level.